MultiCraft/repixture/mods/rp_paint/API.md

 4. Set `paramtype2` to `"color"`, `"color4dir"`, `"colorwallmounted"` or `"colorfacedir"`
 5. Add the field `drop = "<name of this node>"`

-### Indirect method
+### Extrinsically painted nodes

-To make a node paintable indirectly, you need two nodes: An unpainted node, and a painted node.
+To make an extrinsically painted node, you actually need two nodes: An unpainted node, and a painted node.

 For the unpainted node: